-Accidents are written down in a special accident book, provided by our statutory accident insurance (Berufsgenossenschaft für Verkehr, Munich branch) which will be replaced by accident notes fo fulfil data protection law.
+Accidents are written down in special accident sheets, provided by our statutory accident insurance (Berufsgenossenschaft für Verkehr, Munich branch).
 Also, accidents resulting in loss of life or more than 3 days sick note require a special report to the accident insurance.